mirjak/draft-kuehlewind-updates-tag/draft-kuehlewind-update-tag.md

 Based on the problems identified above this document defines three new tag pairs with the following meanings:

+Amends/Amended by:
-Amends/Amended by: This tag pair is used with an amending RFC that changes the amended RFC.
+: This tag pair is used with an amending RFC that changes the amended RFC.
 This could include bug fixes, behavior changes etc. This is intended to specify mandatory changes to the protocol.
 The goal of this tag pair is to signal to anyone looking to implement the amended RFC that they MUST also implement the amending RFC.

+Extends/Extended by:
-Extends/Extended by: This tag pair is used with an extending RFC that defines an optional addition to the extended RFC.
+: This tag pair is used with an extending RFC that defines an optional addition to the extended RFC.
 This can be used by documents that use existing extension points or clarifications that do not change existing protocol behavior.
 This signals to implementers and protocol designers that there are changes to the extended RFC that they need to consider but not necessarily implement.

-See Also/See Also: This is intended as a catch-all tag where two documents are related loosely but do not fit either of the above categories.
+See Also/See Also:
+: This is intended as a catch-all tag where two documents are related loosely but do not fit either of the above categories.
 The main intention of this tag is to provide a forward reference from the existing RFC to the RFCs that may be of interest to read.
-However, it is not recommenced to use this tag extensively.
+However, it is not recommended to use this tag extensively.

 These three tags MUST only be used for the defined meanings, mostly with respect